didsomeonecloneme/didsomeonecloneme.github.io/_docs/enterprise_tutorial_log_monitoring_app.md

 14. Click on "API permissions"
 15. Click on "Add a permission"
 16. Click on "Microsoft Graph"
-17. Click on "Delegated permissions"
+17. Click on "Application permissions"
 18. Click on "AuditLog.Read.All"
 19. Click on "Add permissions"
 20. Repeat step 15-19 for the following permissions:
-    - User.EnableDisableAccount.All
+    - ThreatHunting.Read.All
+21. Click on "Add a permission"
+22. Click on "Microsoft Graph"
+23. Click on "Delegated permissions"
+24. Click on "User.EnableDisableAccount.All"
+25. Click on "Add permissions"
+26. Repeat step 21-25 for the following permissions:
     - User.RevokeSessions.All
-    - ThreatHunting.Read.All
-21. Click on "Certificates & secrets"
+27. Click on "Certificates & secrets"
-22. Click on "New client secret"
+28. Click on "New client secret"
-23. Fill in the required fields:
+29. Fill in the required fields:
     - Description: `didsomeoneclone.me Log Monitoring App`
     - Expires: `730 days (24 months)`
-24. Click on "Add"
+30. Click on "Add"
-25. Copy the "Client secret" and "Client ID".
+31. Copy the "Client secret" and "Client ID".

 Email the Client ID and Client Secret to contact@didsomeoneclone.me.
 We will enable Log Monitoring in your DSCM Enterprise solution.